New alliance increases pressure on India’s ruling party

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LUCKNOW, India: Two regional parties that were former bitter rivals announced an unlikely alliance on Saturday to fight Indian Prime Minister Narendra Modi’s ruling Hindu nationalist party in a looming general election.
+LUCKNOW: Two regional parties that were former bitter rivals announced an unlikely alliance Saturday to fight Indian Prime Minister Narendra Modi’s ruling Hindu nationalist party in a looming general election.

 Uttar Pradesh is a bellwether of national politics, accounting for 80 of the 552 members of parliament in New Delhi.
 An election is expected to be held in April and May and one recent poll indicated Modi’s Bharatiya Janata Party (BJP) may fall short of a majority.